Skip to content

 In some areas, businesses that sell cleaning products directly to their customers need a separate sales tax license or permit in addition to a general business license.

-If you plan to sell cleaning products directly, you’ll need a sales tax permit (also called a seller’s permit, retail license, or vendor’s license) in any state that charges sales tax.
+If you plan to sell cleaning products, you’ll need a sales tax permit (also called a seller’s permit, retail license, or vendor’s license) in any state that charges sales tax.

-The following states do not impose a statewide sales tax:
+The following states don’t impose a statewide sales tax:

-However, some local governments—such as certain cities in Alaska—do levy their own sales taxes, so it’s still important to check your local requirements as well.
+However, some local governments—such as certain cities in Alaska—do levy their own sales taxes.
+Make sure to check your local requirements, just to be on the safe side.

-Certain services may require extra licensing if you want to charge customers to perform them, or even if you only wish to offer them seasonally.
-Examples include:
+Certain services may require extra licensing if you want to charge customers for them, or even if you only wish to offer them seasonally.
+For example:

-- Hazardous waste handling license – This is required if you plan to dispose of biohazards, medical waste, or other regulated materials as part of your cleaning services
+• A hazardous waste handling license is required if you plan to dispose of biohazards, medical waste, or other regulated materials as part of your cleaning services.

-- Pesticide applicator license – If you use pest control chemicals during your cleaning services, be sure to know safe handling and application techniques
+• A pesticide applicator license is necessary if you use pest control chemicals during your cleaning services.
+Be sure to know safe handling and application techniques, too.

-- Pressure washing license – This license is required in some areas for high-pressure exterior cleaning but may not be necessary if your focus is solely interior services
+• A pressure washing license is required in some areas for high-pressure exterior cleaning.
+It may not be necessary if your focus is solely on interior services.

 Check with your state or local agencies to see if any specialized licenses apply to you.